NVC Alumni and Friends Update - Spring 2014

 Virginia Reyes, recently graduated from Texas A&M at San Antonio.
 Congratulations!

-Santos Jimenez was acceptepted to the Masters of Health Administration program at the University of Incarnate Word.
+Santos Jimenez was accepted to the Masters of Health Administration program at the University of Incarnate Word.

 The Path to Graduation: Anne-Marie Hager